Finiteness properties of stabilisers of oligomorphic actions: Introduction

 \begin{theorem} Let $G$ be a group in $\HF$ acting on an infinite set $S$.
 If the action is oligomorphic, then there exists a non-empty finite subset of $S$ whose stabiliser in $G$ is not of type $\FP_\infty$. \end{theorem}

 In fact, the set in the conclusion of Theorem~\ref{intro thm action} can be taken to be arbitrarily large (Corollary~\ref{cor large sets}).
 Recall that a group $G$ is of \emph{type $\FP_n$} if the trivial $G$-module $\Z$ has a projective resolution by $G$-modules that is finitely generated in dimensions up to $n$.
 For example $G$ is of type $\FP_1$ if and only if it is finitely generated, and being of type $\FP_2$ is implied by finite presentability, but not vice versa \cite{bestvina97}.
 A group is of \emph{type $\FP_\infty$} if it is of type $\FP_n$ for all $n$.
+These properties are commensurability invariants \cite{alonso94}, hence talking about \emph{pointwise} or \emph{setwise} stabilisers of finite sets is equivalent.

 Theorem~\ref{intro thm action} is quite surprising, since often strong finiteness properties for a group go hand in hand with strong transitivity properties (like oligomorphicity) together with strong finiteness properties of stabilisers.
 For example, every group acting oligomorphically on a set with stabilisers of non-empty finite subsets all of type $\FP_\infty$ is itself of type $\FP_\infty$ (see Lemma~\ref{lem:converse}).
 Thus in some sense Theorem~\ref{intro thm action} is a negation of the converse of this fact.